A Day at The Contemporary Craft Festival.

 Wanties

 I wanted everything.
-Marna’s lampshades and brooches are just lovely.
-Really truly beautiful.
+Marna’s handcrafted lampshades and brooches are just lovely.
+Really, truly beautiful.
 But I also wanted to rummage in her fabric basket and steal the beads so I could make my own!
 I mostly crochet and don’t do nearly enough embroidery.
-I’m going to now though.
+I’m going to now, though.
 I think that’s one of the great things about coming to a place like this.
 It really is hugely inspiring.
-I may not be any where near the same standard as the people displaying their works here but it makes you want to do it anyway.
+I may not be anywhere near the same standard as the people displaying their works here, but it makes you want to do it anyway.

 The crowds at Bovey